 CCSA leads research on the effects of cannabis use, considerations for regulation, and more recently, the impacts of legalization, to help protect the health and safety of people living in Canada and reduce the risk of harms.

 With funding from Health Canada, CCSA supported several external research projects on a variety of topics related to cannabis.
-This research generated a significant amount of evidence, summarized in the Funded Collaboration section below.
+This research generated a significant amount of evidence, summarized in the tabs below.

 As the legal cannabis landscape continues to evolve in Canada, CCSA is playing a key role in advancing measurement of cannabis use patterns and associated harms.
 We are also involved in establishing a standard THC unit, which will have important implications for measurement, consumer understanding and strengthening lower-risk use guidelines.